Dear Parents/Guardians of All-star Team Students,

 -Student notes/assignments are posted in Google Classroom weekly.

--Students are expected to read their AR book for homework every night for at least 20 minutes.
+-Students are expected to read their Independent book for homework every night for at least 20 minutes.

--I always accept late work, but do not allow quiz/test redo’s as students should be getting two free 100’s on quizzes if they complete AR.
+-I always accept late work, but do not allow quiz/test redo’s as students should be getting two free 100’s on quizzes if they properly complete their book report.

 Throughout the school year students will learn using a variety of styles which incorporate the student choice blended learning model.
 Some assignments will be completed independently, others in small groups as well as whole class direct instruction.
 Our McGraw Hill Social StudiesTextbook is available in Clever.
 We will also be using the hardcover book in class.
 All students will be required to take part in a minimum of two classroom projects and presentations.

 Students are expected to write homework, announcements or projects in their planners.
 Planners should go home nightly, along with materials necessary for completion, and brought to class daily.
 Any homework turned in late will be taken for half credit or 50%.
-Any assignments that are missing due to absence, may be made up within the equivalent number of absent days.
+It is the responsibility of the student to connect with me following a missed class.
+Any assignments that are incomplete due to absence, may be made up within the equivalent number of absent days.
 Students who receive a 64% or lower on a quiz/test may retake it for a higher score, not to exceed 70%.

 As you may imagine, teaching the subject of American History, including current events, has been very difficult in recent years.
 There are many aspects and occurrences within our curriculum that are quite uncomfortable and challenging to approach.
 I will always do my best to keep student conversations respectful, on topic and inclusive of all members in my class and our community.

-I am the Special Education teacher that travels with the Yellow class for their Core subjects (Science, Social Studies, English, and Math).
+I am the Special Education teacher that travels with the Yellow and Red class for English and Math.
 I provide support to the students assigned to me and also am able to help support the other students in the room.
 I am one of the Homeroom teachers in Room 113.
 I look forward to working with your students this year.

 Google Classroom Parent Tips